ChoralCloud/ChoralStorm/readme.md

 data storage can be used to make special queries such as "Give me all of the temperatures for device 1 ranging from 2015-2017".

+### How it works
+The architecture below shows how data is consumed by the user's devices.
+Each device will send a certain format defined by the Choral Protocol to a central endpoint.
+In this case, it is a single go server that essentially relays the information to each "cluster".
+A cluster is composed of the following: HTTP Server, Kafka, Zookeeper, and Storm.
+The HTTP Server in the cluster listens for any request from the central endpoint and adds the message to the topic.
+Storm then computes the information, and stores the data in the real time view and persistent storage.

 ![](/architecture.png)

 ### Technologies